bryantanjw/bedrock-dataexploration/README.md

 This is an application that translates natural language queries into data exploration queries for Amazon Neptune, Amazon RDS, and Amazon Athena.
 It leverages Amazon Bedrock for the translation process, allowing users to choose from a variety of Bedrock models -- including Claude v2 by Anthropic and Titan by AWS.

+The main logic for query translation is located in `lib/user-query-execution.ts`.
+The API endpoint for executing queries is defined in `app/api/explore/route.ts`.

 ## Architecture Diagram

 ![Architecture Diagram](./arch.png)